Interstate 95 in North Carolina: Future

 As of 2022, the entirety of I-95 is designated for widening from four lanes to either six or eight lanes and the reconfiguring of numerous interchanges.
 The project is being undertaken in several stages, with projects that, as of 2022, have been funded and are in various stages of completion, covering the route from milemarker 13 near Lumberton to milemarker 81 north of Fayetteville.

 Begun in January 2020, a project is under way to expand I-95 from four to eight lanes between exits 55 and 71, north of Fayetteville.
 This includes the reconstruction of several bridges, overpasses, underpasses, and interchanges both on I-95 and on crossing roads.
 When complete, the freeway will be a total of eight lanes through this stretch.
 As of 2022, the project is scheduled to be completed in 2026.
 The project is partially funded by the Infrastructure for Rebuilding America (INFRA).

 Scheduled to begin in mid-2022 is another project to widen I-95 to eight lanes from the I-74 interchange (exit 13) to exit 22.
-It is also expected to be completed in the middle of 2026.
+It is also expected to be completed in 2029.

 The next two phases of the widening project along I-95 includes sections Cumberland and Robeson counties between exit 22 and exit 40 and in Harnett and Johnston counties between exit 71 and exit 81.
 As of 2018, funding was expected for the Cumberland and Robeson section after 2027 and construction scheduled for the Harnett and Johnston counties section in 2026.